Alan-404/CloudProject_Front/README.md

 &nbsp;docker pull `YOUR IMAGE ID IN DOCKER HUB`\
 &nbsp;docker run -d -it -p 80:80/tcp --name {SET_NAME}  `PROJECT_NAME`:latest\
 &nbsp;Your project front-end is running in port 80 of your EC2

+# Call API from Front-end to Back-end

+<h3>Generate Service layer</h3>
+ng g s `PATH`

+<h3>Call API in Service layer</h3>
+In file app.module.ts:
+&nbsp; import {HttpClientModule} from '@angular/common/http';
+&nbsp; Declare this module in imports array

+<h3>(Optional) Create Interface</h3>
+Interface is the object which transfer data from file to file or front-end to back-end and vice versa

+<h3>Call API</h3>
+In file service:
+&nbsp; import {HttpClient, HttpHeaders} from '@angular/common/http' &nbsp; Declare object from class HttpClient
+&nbsp; Just call API in function of the service file